suro4/St.-Patrick-s-Day-Event-s-research/README.md

 If you want to add new prize you got, just press that prize's button and "add" button, spin's number changes automatically.
-Mobile-friendly version will add soon.
+Mobile-friendly version will try to add soon.
 Site too.
+The folder on top contains old version of html code, it's exactly the same as the one outside except "how to use" text.